 Graph Mining and Querying

 Substructure discovery: We have developed efficient algorithms using a distributed framework (map/reduce) for finding the substructure that can compress the graph best in a very large directed labeled graph.
 The focus here is to develop graph analysis algorithms/techniques using different paradigms for identifying repetitive subgraphs that satisfy certain characteristics.
-The issues handled in the preliminary work include: i) developing two partitioned algorithms for frequent substructure generation using the map/reduce paradigm by formulating appropriate key values to facilitate duplicate elimination and isomorphism detection, ii) designing partition management strategies for evaluating their impact, iii) Component cost analysis to identify places for improving the efficiency of the algorithm.
-Our preliminary work on directed labeled graphs addresses scalability along with loss-less synchronization, i/o usage and response time behavior in partitioned graphs.
+The issues addressed as part of this work include: i) developing two partitioned algorithms for frequent substructure generation using the map/reduce paradigm by formulating appropriate key values to facilitate duplicate elimination and isomorphism detection, ii) designing partition management strategies for evaluating their impact, iii) Component cost analysis to identify places for improving the efficiency of the algorithm.
+Our preliminary work on directed labeled graphs addresses scalability along with correctness of partitioned approach.
+It focuses on i/o usage and response time behavior in partitioned graphs.
 We have shown its correctness analytically -- both with and without duplicate elimination.
 The algorithm has also been verified empirically by embedding known substructures of different sizes and of different characteristics (small, large, sparse, and dense) in a large synthetically generated graph.
 Scalability and effectiveness have been established on large real datasets like Twitter, Orkut and LiveJournal with Millions of nodes and hundreds Millions of edges.

 As a general data structure, graphs have become increasingly important in modeling structural information and their relationships as is demonstrated by applications including social networks (e.g., LnikedIn, Twitter, Facebook, etc.), chemical informatics, bio-informatics, computer vision, video indexing, text retrieval and web analysis.
-With the rapid development of social networks, graph databases such as Freebase, and graphs derived from social networks as well as Wiki have grown too large.
+With the rapid development of social networks, graph databases such as Freebase, and graphs derived from social networks as well as Wiki entity graphs have become too large.
 Even non main-memory based approaches (disk-based, database-oriented, and traditional partitioning) cannot handle these graph sizes in a meaningful way.
 Thus the onus is now on developing scalable algorithms/approaches to process ever increasing graph sizes with meaningful response times.